Incontinence — the condition nobody wants to talk about

 Medications often contribute.
 Diuretics obviously increase urine production.
 But other medications can affect bladder function too.
 Some medications relax the muscles controlling the urethra.
 Some affect cognition in ways that interfere with bladder control.
 Some affect how the kidneys process fluid.

 Dehydration is a tricky factor.
 Some people try to prevent incontinence by drinking less.
 This backfires because concentrated urine is more irritating and can actually increase the urge to urinate and increase the risk of incontinence.
-Additionally, dehydration leads to constipation, which can contribute to bowel incontinence and can also affect bladder function.
+Dehydration also leads to constipation, which can contribute to bowel incontinence and affect bladder function.

 Chronic constipation is surprisingly relevant to urinary incontinence.
 When the colon is full of stool, it presses on the bladder, reducing how much urine it can hold.
 This leads to more frequent urination and increased incontinence.